Apple Reportedly Cracks Down On Third-Party iPhone Battery Replacement With Software Lock

-As battery life has commonly been mentioned as one of the iPhone’s top drawbacks, many users have taken to visiting third-party repair companies to replace their devices’ batteries.
+Battery life has commonly been mentioned as one of the iPhone’s top drawbacks, and many users have taken to visiting third-party repair companies to replace their devices’ batteries.
 However, a new report suggests that Apple has taken action against this common practice by activating a software feature that essentially discourages users from replacing their original iPhone batteries with aftermarket units.

-As reported by Vice on Thursday, the software locking feature works on Apple’s three most recent smartphone releases – the iPhone XS, XS Plus, and XR – by displaying a message in the device’s settings that indicates the battery requires “Service.”
-While the devices will still remain functional even with a third-party battery installed, a number of “important” features are reportedly disabled, as the software lock also advises users to take their phones to an Apple Store for service.
+As reported by Vice on Thursday, the software locking feature works on Apple’s three most recent smartphone releases – the iPhone XS, XS Plus and XR – by displaying a message in the device’s settings that indicates the battery requires “Service.”
+While the devices will still remain functional even with a third-party battery installed, a number of “important” features will reportedly be disabled, as the software lock also advises users to take their phones to an Apple Store for service.

 Specifically, the lock apparently prevents affected iPhones from displaying information on the battery’s maximum capacity and peak performance capability.
-Such details have been viewable on newer iPhone models since it was found that Apple was compromising performance on iPhones that used older batteries.
+Such details have been viewable on newer iPhone models since it was found that Apple was compromising the performance on iPhones that used older batteries.

 In a separate report, iFixit noted that the software locking feature was replicated on an iPhone XS running both iOS 12 and the beta version of iOS 13.
 It also appears that the aforementioned battery health details can still be viewed on pre-2018 iPhone models with third-party or replacement batteries.

-Speaking to Vice, aftermarket iPhone part designer Justin Ashford lamented the possibility of the new feature making it hard for him to business with his customers.
+Speaking to Vice, aftermarket iPhone part designer Justin Ashford lamented the possibility of the new feature making it hard for him to do business with his customers.

 “It erodes trust from the clientele, and makes us look like we don’t know what we’re doing,” Ashford explained.
 “You lose functions and features that Apple touted as a brand advantage — how am I going to explain to a 60-year-old grandmother that, if she wants to see battery health, she needs to install third-party technician tools?”